 Alongside changes to Directive 067, the AER also introduced Directive 088: Licensee Life-Cycle Management ("Directive 088") in December 2021 under the AB LM Framework.
 Directive 088 replaces, to an extent, the AB LLR Program with the AB LCA.
 Whereas the AB LLR Program previously assessed a licensee based on a liability rating determined by the ratio of a licensee's deemed asset value relative to the deemed liability value of its oil and gas wells and facilities, the AB LCA now considers a wider variety of factors and is intended to be a more comprehensive assessment of corporate health.
 Such factors are wide reaching and include: (i) a licensee's financial health; (ii) its established total magnitude of liabilities; (iii) the remaining lifespan of its mineral resources; (iv) the management of its operations; (v) the rate of closure activities for its liabilities; and (vi) and its compliance with administrative and regulatory requirements.
 These various factors then feed into a broader holistic assessment of a licensee under the AB LM Framework.
 In turn, that holistic assessment provides the basis for assessing risk posed by licence transfers, as well as any security deposit that the AER may require from a licensee in the event that the regulator deems a licensee at risk of not being able to meet its liability obligations.
-However, the liability management rating under the LLR Program is still in effect of other liability management programs such as the AB OWL Program and the AB LF Program, and will remain in effect until a broadened scope of Directive 088 is phased in over time.
+However, the liability management rating under the LLR Program is still in effect for other liability management programs such as the AB OWL Program and the AB LF Program, and will remain in effect until a broadened scope of Directive 088 is phased in over time.

 In addition to the AB LCA, Directive 088 also implemented other new liability management programs under the AB LM Framework.
 These include the AB LM Program and the AB IR Program.
 Under the AB LM Program the AER will continuously monitor licensees over the life-cycle of a project.
 If, under the AB LM Program, the AER identifies a licensee as high risk, the regulator may employ various tools to ensure that a licensee meets its regulatory and liability obligations.
 In addition, under the AB IR Program the AER sets industry wide spending targets for abandonment and reclamation activities.
 Licensees are then assigned a mandatory licensee specific target based on the licensee's proportion of provincial inactive liabilities and the licensee's level of financial distress.
 Certain licensees may also elect to provide the AER with a security deposit in place of their closure spend target.
+During the summer of 2022, the AER announced that it would increase spend targets for liabilities in 2023 from \$422 million to \$700 million and released forecasted targets through 2027, each of which are expected to increase annually by 9%.